 Honda S2000

 With an elongated front end, manual transmission, and a feature in the Fast and Furious movie saga, the Honda S2000 was, and still is, a beloved car to many.
-Honda officially broke hearts in 2009 when it announced the end of the two-door sports car’s 10 years of production, with approximately 110,000 units produced in that time, making it a relatively popular sports car.
+Honda officially broke hearts in 2009 when it announced the end of S2000 production.
+Honda said it sold 110,673 units worldwide through the end of 2008, with global production ending in June 2009.

 To be clear, like every other vehicle on this list, people are still buying the Honda S2000 on the used car market; they just didn’t keep up numbers enough to maintain production long-term.
 It wasn’t all because of a lack of buyers either, as changing emissions standards also had a hand in it.